 However, every organization can benefit from Google Workspace and Google Ad Grants.
 Google Workspace for nonprofits allows you to strengthen team collaboration and securely store your documents.
 Whether you’re communicating via email or editing extensive documents, these tools are a must-have on a daily basis.

 As for Google Ad Grants, what organization would turn down free advertising money?
 The program requires some commitment to learning, though.
 You’ll want to choose the right keywords and create inspiring ads that persuade searchers to click through to your site.
 We recommend working with a Google Grants manager to make the most of this opportunity.
 Plus, the right ones will also help you get set up with Google for Nonprofits.
+For the best results, work with a Google certified partner, like Getting Attention.

 No matter how you envision leveraging Google for Nonprofits, it’s not something you want to miss out on.
 After all, it’s completely free.
 Between Workspace, Google Grants, the YouTube Nonprofit Program, and Google Maps, you can make some serious strides for your cause.